 Three ‘Member-at-Large’ voting positions are filled by the President as necessary and are not subject to a vote by the Executive Board.
 These members represent the general membership and their tenure is indefinite.
 These members will be asked to Chair committees (indefinite period), or otherwise take on OPR responsibilities for certain short-term tasks necessary.

 Member-At-Large #1: Financial / Insurance Advisor.
 Responsibilities include:

 - Provide financial advice to the AREA board.

 - Periodically review, with Treasurer, cash flow position and future cash flow requirements to ensure adequate working capital is maintained.

 - Ensure that Board-adopted Investment Policies meet the Organizations desired risk and return objectives.
 Periodically review, with Treasurer, and report to the Board AREA’s Investment Policy, investment implementation and variance analysis.

 - Advise and recommend to the Board any insurance/organization risk-management requirements.

-- Direct the activities of the Scholarship program;
+- Directs the activities of the Scholarship program;

-- Recommend procedural changes to Board for approval.
+- Recommends procedural changes to Board for approval.

 - Receives and responds to inquiries regarding the scholarship program and reviews applications to determine qualifications to apply are met.